Set 11 | 501 - 550

 (Adj.) (धूर्त)

-Example: He used devious methods to win the competition.
+Sentence: He used devious methods to win the competition.

 Showing or having skill, especially with the hands (2)